David Deng: Early life

 Deng was born in the Ugandan city of Arua, to South Sudanese parents.
 He studied at Arua Public Primary School and St. Joseph College, Ombaci.
 He later played for the junior teams Giant Stomers and Destiny Phenoms.

 Club career

 In 2019, Deng joined the UCU Canons of the NBL Uganda.
 He guided his team to the NBL Finals, where the team lost to City Oilers.
 He transferred to the Nam Blazers in the offseason.
 The following season, he was third in scoring in the 2021 season with 16.6 points per game.

 In 2021, he joined South Sudanese team Cobra Sport to play in the 2022 BAL qualification.
 Over five games, he averaged 15.6 points and 6.6 rebounds, helping his team qualify for its first-ever BAL appearance.

+Deng joined the Burundian club Dynamo BBC in the 2024 BAL qualification.
+On 26 November 2023, Dynamo made history by becoming the first team from Burundi to qualify for the BAL.
+Deng averaged 28 minutes, 11.4 points, 5.4 rebounds, 1.6 assists per game in his eight appearances in the Road to BAL.

+In October 2024, Deng joined the Congolese champions Chaux Sport for the 2025 BAL qualification.

 National team career

 On October 10, 2021, Deng was selected to play for the Uganda national basketball team in the qualifiers for FIBA AfroBasket 2021.
 He pulled out on October 22, citing his ambitions to represent South Sudan in international competitions.